sco0ter/babbler/xmpp-client/src/site/markdown/debugging.md

 # Debugging XMPP Traffic
 ---

-XMPP traffic is logged with java.util.logging (JUL) on log level "FINE".
+XMPP traffic is logged with `java.util.logging` (JUL) on log level "FINE".

-It can be a little bit tricky to make it work, therefore here's a brief advice.
+It can be a little bit tricky to make it work, therefore here\'s a brief advice.

 Most likely you have to "get" the logger for "org.xmpp" before initializing it.
 This is a little bit strange, but appearently JUL works like this.